ldgallery/ldgallery/compiler/ldgallery.1.md

 The gallery settings reside in a file named "gallery.yaml" located at the root of the gallery's source directory.

+galleryTitle
+: Title of the gallery.
+Defaults to "ldgallery".

 includedDirectories[]
 : Glob patterns of directory names to include in the gallery.
 Defaults to ["*"] (matches all directory names).